-Sanchez was born Wilsonia Benita Driver in Birmingham, Alabama to Wilson L. Driver and Lena Jones Driver.
+Sanchez was born Wilsonia Benita Driver in Birmingham, Alabama, to Wilson L. Driver and Lena Jones Driver.
 Her mother died when Sanchez was only one year old, so she spent several years being shuttled back and forth among relatives.
 One of those was her grandmother, who died when Sanchez was six.
-The death of her grandmother proved to be a trying time in her life.
+Her grandmother's death proved to be a trying time in her life.
 Though only six, Sanchez suffered from losing her loved one, developing a stutter that contributed to her becoming introverted.
 However, her stutter only caused her to read more and more and pay close attention to language and its sounds.

-The “Broadside Quartet” included other prominent Black Arts Movement artists such as Haki Madhubuti, Nikki Giovanni and Etheridge Knight.
+The “Broadside Quartet” included other prominent Black Arts Movement artists such as Haki Madhubuti, Nikki Giovanni, and Etheridge Knight.
 These young poets were introduced and promoted by Dudley Randall, an established poet and publisher.
 Although her first marriage to Albert Sanchez did not last, Sonia Sanchez would retain her professional name.
 She and Albert had one daughter named Anita.
-She later married Etheridge Knight, had twin sons named Morani Neusi and Mungu Neusi, but they divorced after two years.
-Nonetheless, Motherhood heavily influenced the motifs of her poetry in the '70s with the bonds between mother and child emerging as a key theme.
+She later married Etheridge Knight and had twin sons named Morani Neusi and Mungu Neusi, but they divorced after two years.
+Nonetheless, Motherhood heavily influenced the motifs of her poetry in the '70s, with the bonds between mother and child emerging as a key theme.
 She also has three grandchildren.
-Sanchez taught 5th Grade in NYC at the Downtown Community School, until 1967.
+Sanchez taught 5th Grade in NYC at the Downtown Community School until 1967.

 She has taught as a professor at eight universities and has lectured at more than 500 college campuses across the US, including Howard University.
-She was also a leader in the effort to establish the discipline of Black Studies at the university level.
-In 1966, while teaching at San Francisco State University she introduced Black Studies courses.
-Sanchez was the first to create and teach a course based on Black Women and literature in the United States and the course she offered on African American literature is generally considered the first of its kind taught at a predominately white university.
+She was also a leader in establishing the discipline of Black Studies at the university level.
+She introduced Black Studies courses in 1966 while teaching at San Francisco State University.
+Sanchez was the first to create and teach a course based on Black Women and literature in the United States.
+The course she offered on African American literature is generally considered the first of its kind taught at a predominately white university.
 She viewed the discipline of Black Studies as both a new platform for the study of race and a challenge to the institutional biases of American universities.

-These efforts are clearly in line with the goals of the Black Arts Movement and was a known black feminist.
+These efforts align with the goals of the Black Arts Movement and were a known black feminist.
 Sanchez is known for her innovative melding of musical formats—such as the blues—and traditional poetic formats like haiku and tanka.
-She also uses spelling to celebrate the unique sound of black English, for which she gives credit to poets such as Langston Hughes and Sterling Brown.
-Her first collection of poems, Homecoming (1969), is known for its blues influences in both form and content.
-The collection describes both the struggle of defining black identity in the United States as well as the many causes for celebration Sanchez sees in black culture.
-Her second book, We a BaddDDD People (1970), solidifies her contribution to the Black Arts Movement aesthetic by focusing on the everyday lives of black men and women.
+She also uses spelling to celebrate the unique sound of black English, for which she credits poets such as Langston Hughes and Sterling Brown.
+Her first collection of poems, Homecoming (1969), is known for its blues influences in form and content.
+The collection describes the struggle of defining black identity in the United States and the many causes for celebration Sanchez sees in black culture.

-These poems make use of urban black vernacular, experimental punctuation, spelling, and spacing, and the performative quality of jazz.
+These poems use the urban black vernacular, experimental punctuation, spelling, spacing, and the performative quality of jazz.
 Sanchez was the first Presidential Fellow at Temple University, where she began working in 1977.
 There, she held the Laura Carnell chair until her retirement in 1999.
 She is currently a poet-in-residence at Temple University.
 She has read her poetry the world over.
-Sanchez supports the National Black United Front and was a very influential part of the American Civil Rights Movement and the Black Arts Movement.
-In the early 1960s, Sanchez became a member of CORE (Congress for Racial Equality), where she met Malcolm X.
+Sanchez supports the National Black United Front and was very influential in the American Civil Rights Movement and the Black Arts Movement.
+In the early 1960s, Sanchez became a CORE (Congress for Racial Equality) member, where she met Malcolm X.

 The song is featured as the sound bed for a tribute video to 9/11 that can be viewed on YouTube.
-She is currently among 20 Black women to be a part of "Freedom Sisters", a mobile exhibition initiated by the Cincinnati Museum Center and the Smithsonian Institution.
+She is currently among 20 Black women participating in "Freedom Sisters," a mobile exhibition initiated by the Cincinnati Museum Center and the Smithsonian Institution.
 Sanchez became Philadelphia's first Poet Laureate and served in that position from 2012 to 2014.
-In 2013 Sanchez headlined the 17th annual Poetry Ink at which she read her poem "Under a Soprano Sky".
+In 2013 Sanchez headlined the 17th annual Poetry Ink, where she read her poem "Under a Soprano Sky."
 She has also been awarded the Community Service Award from the National Black Caucus of State Legislators, the Lucretia Mott Award, the Governor's Award for Excellence in the Humanities, and the Peace and Freedom Award from the Women's International League for Peace and Freedom, as well as the 1999 Langston Hughes Poetry Award, the 2004 Harper Lee Award, and the 2006 National Visionary Leadership Award.